TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

 ## chifra transactions

-The `chifra transactions` tool retrieves transactions directly from the Ethereum node (using the `--raw` option) or from the TrueBlocks cache (if present).
+The `chifra transactions` tool retrieves transactions directly from the Ethereum node or from the TrueBlocks cache (if present).
 You may specify multiple transaction identifiers per invocation.
 Unlike the Ethereum RPC, the reported transactions include the transaction's receipt and generated logs.